redis/redis-doc/docs/reference/protocol-spec.md

 <a name="bulk-string-reply"></a>

 ### Bulk strings
-A bulk string represents a single binary-safe string.
+A bulk string represents a single binary string.
 The string can be of any size, but by default, Redis limits it to 512 MB (see the `proto-max-bulk-len` configuration directive).

 RESP encodes bulk strings in the following way: